WebAssembly/esm-integration/proposals/esm-integration/README.md

 ### Content Security Policy

-CSP policies are verified at the time of Wasm compilation through the `HostEnsureCanCompileWasmBytes` abstract operation.
+CSP policies are verified at the time of Wasm compilation through the `HostEnsureCanCompileWasmBytes` abstract operation defined by the [Web Content Security Policy proposal](https://github.com/WebAssembly/content-security-policy).

-Wasm modules loaded through the ES Module system should follow the existing `script-src` policy on the page when compiled through the module system hooks.
-Further refinements to the Wasm CSP policy may then be added in future.
+Wasm modules imported through the ES Module system should be verified for compilation by CSP against the `script-src` directive, both for static and dynamic imports.
+This allows Wasm and JS to be equally supported in the ESM integration under CSP policies.
+Further refinements to the Wasm CSP policy may be added in future.

 ## FAQ